 Yes.
-Citibank is a FDIC member, which means that funds deposited in a Citi Accelerate Savings Account are insured up to the maximum allowed by law.
+Citibank is a FDIC member.
+This means that funds deposited in a Citi Accelerate Savings Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.

 How Do You Open A Citi Accelerate Savings Account?

 It should take about 10 minutes to open your account online.
 All you need is access to your personal details (name and contact information) in addition to your Social Security number and a valid ID.
 In other words, it’s fairly easy!

 How To Access Your Citi Accelerate Savings Account